-IV Ascorbic Acid in Peritoneal Metastatic Colorectal Cancer
+Combination of IV Ascorbic Acid and Adebrelimab in Metastatic Colorectal Cancer

-Vitamin C Intravenously With Chemotherapy in Peritoneal Metastatic Colorectal Cancer With High Expresison Level of GLUT3
+Vitamin C Intravenously With Chemotherapy and Adebrelimab in Metastatic Colorectal Cancer With High Expresison Level of GLUT3

 Previous preclinical study has shown that high levels of ascorbic acid (AA) possesses the ability to kill human colorectal cancer cells and high expression of GLUT3 will augment the efficacy of AA.
-To date, no previous studies have investigated the therapeutic role of AA in peritoneal metastatic colorectal cancer with high expression of GLUT3.
-This protocol is a randomized controlled study of AA infusions combined with FOLFOXIRI +/- bevacizumab versus treatment with FOLFOXIRI +/- bevacizumab alone in peritoneal metastatic colorectal cancer patients with high expression of GLUT3.
+To date, no previous studies have investigated the combination of therapeutic role of AA and PD-L1 antibody in metastatic colorectal cancer with high expression of GLUT3.
+This protocol is a randomized controlled study of AA infusions combined with Adebrelimab and FOLFOX +/- bevacizumab versus treatment with FOLFOX +/- bevacizumab alone in metastatic colorectal cancer patients with high expression of GLUT3.

 Study Overview